-Trey Parker and Matt Stone’s ‘outrageous, irreverent’ comedy is the gusher of pointless profanity and smut that will cheer the myriad fans of South Park.
+Trey Parker and Matt Stone’s ‘outrageous, irreverent’ comedy is a gusher of pointless profanity and smut that will cheer the myriad fans of South Park.
 The ultimate message of this cringe-worthy spectacle is that liberals are dupes and traitors, foreigners are either evil or morons, and kicking ass around the world is our national birthright.
 Go team!

 Team America: World Police

 2004 / Color / 2:40 widescreen / 98 min. / Street Date October 13, 2015 / available through the WBshop / 9.98

 Starring voices of Trey Parker, Matt Stone, others.

 Written by Trey Parker, Matt Stone, Pam Brady

 Produced by Trey Parker, Scott Rudin, Matt Stone